lolilo/Javascript3/polling.md

 ````

-Take a peek at the response in the console.
-We can see it's just HTML.
-Modify the above function to add the list names in the dom instead of printing it in the console.

-Now, let's setup our interval timer to poll the server for new list names every 20 seconds.
+Now, let's setup our interval timer to poll the server for list names every 20 seconds.
 This code should go right after our getListsFromServer function.

 ````javascript
 // Poll the server every 20 seconds setInterval(getListsFromServer, 20000);

 ````

+Save your files and reload the browser.
+Now every 20 seconds, you will get a console.log with a bunch of html for the lists.
+Modify the getListsFromServer function to add the list names to the list of lists instead of logging the output.

 Save your files, refresh your browser.
 Open a new browser window to the list app side-by-side with your first window.
 Start creating a bunch of new lists in one window.
 Every 20 seconds, you'll see the other windows todo lists update.
 Awesome!